yecril71pl/cpp-docs.pl-pl/docs/intrinsics/umul128.md

 #### <a name="parameters"></a>Parametry
  [in] `Multiplier`
- Pierwszy 64-bitowa liczba całkowita należy pomnożyć.
+ Pierwsza liczba całkowita 64-bitowego do pomnożenia.

  [in] `Multiplicand`
- Drugi 64-bitowa liczba całkowita wielokrotnie.
+ Drugi 64-bitową liczbę całkowitą do pomnożenia.

  [out] `HighProduct`
  Wysoka 64 bity produktu.